Mahin556/CKA-Certification-Course-2025/Day 07/README.md

 * **CNI (Container Network Interface):**
     * Provides the fundamental networking infrastructure, including IP address assignment, routing, and connectivity for all Pods in the cluster.
     * Ensures traffic between Pods on the same or different nodes is routed correctly through the cluster network.
+    * A CNI (Container Network Interface) plugin is a standardized framework that manages network connectivity for pods, enabling communication between them and external networks by configuring their network interfaces and handling IP address allocation.

 * **kube-proxy:**
     * Acts as a traffic director for requests made to Services.